DOC hut fees and categories

-There’s two ways to pay for staying in these huts: individual hut tickets you buy in mass, costing currently, ie, 2019, $5, or a hut pass costing $92 for 6 months or $122 for a year for adults.
-Various discounts apply for yoofs, ie, under 18 years of age, or members of various organisations.
+There’s two ways to pay for staying in these huts: individual hut tickets you buy in mass, costing from 1 July 2023, $10, or a Backcountry Hut Pass costing $120 for 6 months or $160 for a year for adults.
+Various discounts apply for yoofs, ie, under 18 years of age, or members of various organisations such as Federated Mountain Clubs.
 See the DOC places-to-stay website for the full, complicated, details.
+More huts are being excluded from the Backcountry Hut Pass and some are now required to be booked.

 You pre-buy your hut tickets at DOC offices, or outdoor stores, and fill them out and bung them in the box on the wall of every hut you are staying in.
 You are supposed to write the number of this ticket in the hut book when you add the details of your stay.

-The standard backcountry huts that are more remote are classed as, err, “standard” and cost one hut ticket for each person a night, ie, $5.
+The standard backcountry huts that are more remote are classed as, err, “standard” and cost one blue hut ticket for each person a night, ie, $10.
 Camping outside is free if you prefer lugging a tent to sleeping on a mattress out of the weather.

 Some huts are classed at “serviced” huts, where DOC provides wood for heating and sometimes gas for cooking, mostly in high use areas, or at altitude where deforestation is an issue.
-These cost 3 hut tickets for each person a night, ie, $15.
-Camping outside requires 1 hut ticket.
+These cost 1 serviced hut ticket for each person a night, ie, $25.
+Camping outside requires 1 blue hut ticket.

-There’s a further complication in that some other serviced huts also require booking in the Summer Season, 1 December to 28 April generally, mostly in the North Island but in the South Island currently only Angelus Hut in Nelson Lakes, Welcome Flat Hut in Westland Tai Poutini National Park, Siberia Hut in Tititea/Mount Aspiring National Park, and all the Serviced Alpine huts, did I mention them.
+There’s a further complication in that some other serviced huts also require booking in the Summer Season, 1 December to 28 April generally, mostly in the North Island but in the South Island at Angelus Hut and those on the Travers Sabine circuit including Blue Lake in Nelson Lakes, the Rees Dart Track, Welcome Flat Hut in Westland Tai Poutini National Park, Siberia Hut in Tititea/Mount Aspiring National Park, a few very popular scattered huts, and all the Serviced Alpine huts, did I mention them.
 The serviced alpine huts are mostly used by serious mountain climbers with ropes, crampons and pitons, etc, in the high Southern Alps above the bushline.

 Then there are some simple huts, usually not renovated, often well out of the way with not much use, classed as “basic”, and are often that, often no woodburner, certainly no wood supplied, often no rainwater tank, maybe no toilet, but they have the best price: free.